 Deshler - Davenport is a very small town located in the state of Nebraska.
-With a population of 2,578 people and just one neighborhood, Deshler - Davenport is the 88th largest community in Nebraska.
-Deshler - Davenport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,549 people and just one neighborhood, Deshler - Davenport is the 88th largest community in Nebraska.
+Much of the housing stock in Deshler - Davenport was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Deshler - Davenport, you'll notice that it is more blue-collar than most other communities in America.
-35.92% of Deshler - Davenport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Deshler - Davenport is generally considered to be a blue-collar town.
+35.92% of the Deshler - Davenport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Deshler - Davenport is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Deshler - Davenport who work in management occupations (18.86%), farm management occupations (10.88%), and office and administrative support (7.04%).

 You will also find that a lot of people in Deshler - Davenport work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.